 C. POST-DISASTER PROCESS: HEALTH SERVICES, FAMILY INFORMATION AND LISTS

-Following the search and rescue operations described above, personal data are obtained, stored and transferred in the processes of transferring the rescued injured persons to health services, transferring the deceased persons to their families or authorities and informing the relatives of these persons.
-In addition to this, various aid lists are created due to the serious needs experienced after the disaster and personal data are included in these lists, and sometimes personal data are transmitted together with the transmission of these aid lists.
-For example, in the lists of earthquake victims who survived from the rubble and need tents, name – surname, telephone numbers for communication and addresses where they are at that moment are indicated.
+Following the search and rescue operations described above, personal data are obtained, stored, and transferred in the processes of transferring the rescued injured persons to health services, transferring the deceased persons to their families or authorities, and informing the relatives of these persons.
+In addition to this, various aid lists are created due to the serious needs experienced after the disaster, and personal data are included in these lists, and sometimes personal data are transmitted together with the transmission of these aid lists.
+For example, in the lists of earthquake victims who survived the rubble and need tents, name – surname, telephone numbers for communication, and addresses where they are at that moment are indicated.

 Intensive processes related to personal data are carried out for reasons such as the emergency management process, the delivery of health services, the delivery of basic needs such as shelter and food, as well as during the initial search and rescue process.

 Considering the fact that health data is sensitive data and the risk to the life and physical integrity of the data subjects exposed to a disaster, it is seen that the processes regarding personal data in disaster situations progress much faster than the usual process and equally risky for the disaster victims.
 For example, sensitive data such as the address, health status or family information of a victim who has become homeless can be disseminated very quickly.
 Such situations can also lead to malicious actors obtaining these data and causing greater harm to those concerned.
 Furthermore, a breach of personal data may also adversely affect the future rights of victims.

 Situations such as theft of patient information as a result of data breaches arising from the security vulnerabilities of hospitals after the earthquake, announcement of false information, inadequate collection of personal data also cause harm to those concerned.